 Our LGBTQU+ Youth Support service for 11-25 year-olds is urgently needed because in 2020/21:

-24% of homeless young people are LGBTQU+, and 69% of homeless LGBTQU+ young people have experienced violence, abuse, or rejection in the family home.
+24% of homeless young people are LGBTQU+, and 61% of homeless LGBTQU+ young people felt frightened or threatened by family members before they became homeless.

 48% of LGBTQU+ young people didn’t feel included in their community.